aiser-team/cabrnet/README.md

 (backbone), and with random prototypes.
 - The model is trained for several epochs, modifying the values of the prototypes and the weights of the backbone.
 - The prototypes are *projected* to their closest vectors from a projection dataset (usually the training set).
+- The visualization of each prototype is generated and stored in the `prototypes/` subdirectory.
 - An optional *epilogue* takes place, usually to prune weak prototypes.

 ## Importing a legacy model